ofekray/angularjs-navbar/README.md

 # angularjs-navbar
-This is an easy to use AngularJS navigation-bar directive.
+This is an easy to use AngularJS multi-level navigation-bar directive.

 [Usage example](https://ofekray.github.io/angularjs-navbar)